 All students will take GCSE Mathematics as well as Biology, Chemistry and Physics .
-We offer a choice between Triple Science, leading to a full IGCSE in Biology and Chemistry and a full IGCSE in Physics or Co-Ordinated Science, leading to two IGCSEs covering reduced content across all three sciences.
+We offer a choice between Triple Science, leading to a full GCSE in Biology and Chemistry and a full GCSE in Physics or Co-Ordinated Science, leading to two GCSEs covering reduced content across all three sciences.
 Students can choose to study Computer Science as a GCSE course.

 Courses in Geography, History and Religious Studies are all offered in the options.
 Students are advised to take at least one Humanities subject amongst their option.

 Art, 3D, Design, Drama and Music are also all optional subjects.
 Students are encouraged to include a creative or performing subject in their options if possible.

 All students continue with Physical Education as part of the Enrichment programme.
 In addition, it is possible to choose GCSE PE as one of the student's options.

 It is typical for students to study 10 GCSEs but it may be in the best interests of a student to study 9 instead.
 The Head of Year for Y9 will advise on what would be best for students on an individual basis.